-5 Common Myths Regarding Tracking System Technology
+5 Common Myths Regarding GPS Trackers

 GPS tracking technology has truly taken the business and consumer world by storm over the past decade.
 The boom began when navigation devices that provided turn-by-turn directions became affordable enough for everyday families and small businesses to utilize, ensuring nobody would ever get lost or have to write directions on the back of a napkin again.
 As GPS navigation devices expanded in popularity and use, the doors opened up to vehicle tracking technology as well.
-Initially a very niche market that only garnered the attention of massive fleet operations, GPS monitoring applications also boomed as reduced cost of hardware allowed other users to take advantage of the observation technology.
-Today, GPS monitoring is a billion dollar market that only continues to grow rapidly, but there are still many myths floating around about the verification and observation tools.
+Initially, a very niche market that only garnered the attention of massive fleet operations, GPS monitoring applications also boomed as reduced cost of hardware allowed other users to take advantage of the observation technology.
+Today, GPS tracking is a billion-dollar market that only continues to grow rapidly, but there are still many myths floating around about the verification and observation tools.
 Here is a list of the top 5 myths regarding tracking system technology.

 Although real-time tracking units do require a monthly service obligation to transmit data over a wireless/cellular network, passive data logging devices can record driving activity without any costly monthly monitoring fees.
 Devices such as the GPS Tracking Key are able to do this by storing driving activity to internal memory, allowing the user to manually download the information.
 The manual downloading via USB connection takes the place of the wireless transmission.
 People who use passive trackers can save over $500.00 every year by avoiding wireless surcharges and monthly fees.

 People looking to invest in a vehicle tracker need to do research before purchasing any GPS product because of the prevalence of poor quality devices on the market.
-As with any type of technology whether it be televisions, household appliances or vehicles, consumers should read reviews and ask technical experts before purchasing anything.
+As with any type of technology, whether it be televisions, household appliances, or vehicles, consumers should read reviews and ask technical experts before purchasing anything.
 Nobody wants to get stuck with a poorly manufactured car tracking unit from Taiwan or China that has no warranty or support just to save a few bucks.

 What makes car tracking systems more sophisticated than navigation systems is that a great deal of more time is spent on quality antenna reception.
 Understanding that many people using car trackers will likely be doing so covertly, manufacturers spend endless hours perfecting reception capabilities.
 Monitoring devices such as the GPS Tracking Key Pro were built with superior antenna reception and outside magnetic mount to allow for outside placement of a vehicle, even underneath the vehicle.
 The tracking system is able to gather satellite signals by catching the signals that reflect off the ground.
 Only the absolute best tracking units have this ability.

-Although it is true that law enforcement and businesses with fleet management needs do have a high demand for car tracking units, consumer tracking applications are one of the fastest growing segments of the industry.
-Whether the need is for a theft recovery solution, teen tracking or elderly monitoring, car trackers can provide a wealth of informative data that can increase personal safety and safety of assets.
+Although it is true that law enforcement and businesses with fleet management needs do have a high demand for car tracking units, consumer tracking applications are one of the fastest-growing segments of the industry.
+Whether the need is for a theft recovery solution, teen tracking, or elderly monitoring, car trackers can provide a wealth of informative data that can increase personal safety and safety of assets.